wiiNinja/NUS.downloader.command.line/Readme.md

 # Requirements:
     * You will need MS .NET Framework 4.8 or 3.5 to run this tool (branch dotnet3.5 is used for 3.5)
+    * Need to install .NET6 to run in a Linux environment
     * Internet connection

 # Included: